-The Audit team is led by the Head of Internal Audit and Risk Management who reports to the Risk Management and Audit Committee of Rogers and Company Limited ‘Rogers’ and through the Chairman of the RMAC, to the Board of Rogers on a quarterly basis.
-The Audit team further reports to the Boards of the main sectors of Rogers on a quarterly basis.
-The team is composed of 1 Head of Internal Audit and Risk Management, 1 Corporate Manager, 1 Manager and 5 Internal auditors.
+The Risk and Audit team is led by the Head of Internal Audit and Risk Management who reports to the Risk Management and Audit Committee of Rogers and Company Limited ‘Rogers’ and through the Chairman of the RMAC, to the Board of Rogers on a quarterly basis.
+The Risk and Audit team further reports to the Boards of the main sectors of Rogers on a quarterly basis.
+The team is composed of 1 Head of Internal Audit and Risk Management, 2 managers and 7 internal auditors.
 The Risk and Audit team is made up of dynamic professionals who are affiliated to and are members of professional bodies (ICAEW, ACCA and IIA).

 The internal audit plan is prepared using a risk-based approach.
 The plan is set for three years, reviewed on an annual basis by the RMAC, to incorporate the changing risk landscape.
 Risk based audits carried out during the year are in line with the established internal audit methodology.